Skip to main content

 Tools

 Tools (aka Function Calling) is supported, including parallel calls.
-You can either use the generate(...) methods that take a single or a list of tool specifications to let Gemini know it can request a function to be called.
+You can either use the chat(ChatRequest) method that accepts a ChatRequest that can be configured with one or more ToolSpecifications to let Gemini know it can request a function to be called.
 Or you can use LangChain4j's AiServices to define them.

 Here is an example of a weather tool, using AiServices: